-To honor Wayne’s legacy, The Nation Institute is proud to launch the Wayne Barrett Investigative Fund to support investigative reporting in his fearless spirit.
+To honor Wayne’s legacy, The Nation Institute is proud to launch the Wayne Barrett Project to support investigative reporting in his fearless spirit.

-The Wayne Barrett Investigative Fund will support ambitious reporting projects focused on Wayne’s major areas of interest: politics and corruption in both New York City and on the national stage.
+The Wayne Barrett Project will support ambitious reporting projects focused on Wayne’s major areas of interest: politics and corruption in both New York City and on the national stage.
 Journalists working on projects that build on Wayne’s previous reporting are particularly encouraged to apply.

 The projects will be housed at The Investigative Fund, The Nation Institute’s investigative reporting program, and overseen by The Investigative Fund’s team of editors.

-The Wayne Barrett Investigative Fund will enable talented journalists working in print, digital or broadcast platforms to produce deeply reported investigative projects with strong editorial guidance and support.
+The Wayne Barrett Project will enable talented journalists working in print, digital or broadcast platforms to produce deeply reported investigative projects with strong editorial guidance and support.
 Awards for each investigative project will be $5,000 to $15,000, covering travel, document fees, and compensation for reporting time, as needed.